GBuenaflor/01azure-aks-keda/README.md

 ## 5. Save data in the Azure Storage Queue, trigger from a web app or console app

 ### Use the code to save messages in the Azure Queue
+### In Web App, you normally save shopping cart data to the queue
+### In Console App, you can iterate and save dummy data to the queue

 ```
  string azstorageaccnt01_connection = "DefaultEndpointsProtocol=https;AccountName=azstorageaccnt01;AccountKey=s9FysFde5b7D5GbrCWsgyYqLNNxw65xvFqdler10aibcvLC8sL2a0On96wQ/j08gxNSs65mBHpKAQ6nMB/CG6g==;EndpointSuffix=core.windows.net";